 SUMMARY

-As it waits for the coming of the Son of Man, Matthew’s disciple community will be engaged in obedient fulfillment of the master’s work through faithful and caring service.
+As they wait for the coming of the Son of Man, MatthewA tax collector who became one of Jesus' 12 disciples. encourages his audience to engage in obedient fulfillment of the master’s work through faithful and caring service.

 ANALYSIS